21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 2. Elevate the barbell overhead by fully extending your arms while breathing out.

-3. Hold the contraction for a second and lower the barbell back down to the starting position by inhaling.
+3. Hold the contraction for a second and lower the barbell back to the starting position by inhaling.

 Tips